rafaelma/pgbackman/docs/manual.rst

 * Possibility of pausing / resuming replication on slaves/standby nodes when taking large backups.
 * Autonomous pgbackman_dump program that functions even if the central database with metadata is not available.
 * Possibility of sending alerts via SMTP when an error happens.
+* Possibility of moving backup definitions between backup servers in a bulk operation.
 * Handling of error situations.
 * Written in Python and PL/PgSQL.
 * Distributed under the GNU General Public License 3.